isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

-The effect is the same as if the client added the option code in the Option Request option (or its equivalent for vendor options), as in:
+The effect is the same as if the client added the option code in the Option Request Option (or its equivalent for vendor options), as in:

 ::